civisanalytics/python-glmnet/README.rst

 source
 ~~~~~~

 ``glmnet`` depends on numpy, scikit-learn and scipy.
-A working Fortran
-compiler is also required to build the package, for Mac users,
+A working Fortran compiler is also required to build the package.
-``brew install gcc`` will take care of this requirement.
+For Mac users, ``brew install gcc`` will take care of this requirement.

 .. code:: bash